Bylaws of the

 Meeting.

-Validation Form format.
-(3) Submit
+standard Validation Form format.
+(3)

-submit records of Review List species.
+to submit records of Review List species.

 (5) Make every effort to attend all scheduled meetings of the LBRC.

 D. Officers.
-The Secretary and the Chair have different
+The Secretary and the Chair have different election and

-Members, so these two positions are defined as Officers.
+two positions are defined as Officers.

-Election and Term of Office.
-The Secretary shall be elected for a term of one
+(a) Election and Term of Office.
+The Secretary shall be elected for

-year.
-Election shall be by vote of four or more Voting Members (a quorum being
+a term of one year.
+Election shall be by vote of five or more Members (a quorum

-formed by the presence of the Secretary, but who may not vote) present in
+being formed by the presence of the Secretary, but who may not vote) present in

 receiving the largest number of votes shall be elected.
 If necessary, a tie